redhat-developer/alizer/docs/public/alizer-spec.md

 Alizer assumes is a Maven project.
 The same for a `build.gradle` file which is a Gradle Project or a `build.xml` for an Ant project.

-NOTE: Maven, Gradle and Ant are saved as Tools inside the Language
+NOTE: Maven, Gradle and Ant are saved as Tools inside the data structure returned by the analyze primitive

 By reading the content of its configuration file and mainly its dependencies section, Alizer is also able to detect frameworks.
 Currently, it recognizes: